 Stress occurs in many forms – physical, mental or emotional.
-Regardless of the source, it can eventually wear the adrenal glands down, leaving you with compromised health and a variety of symptoms.
+Regardless of the source, it can eventually wear this system down, leaving you with compromised health and a variety of symptoms.

-Signs of Needing Adrenal Support
+Signs of Needing HPA Axis/Adrenal Support

 Adrenal B Complex to the Rescue!

 One of the primary ways to support ailing adrenal glands is by using Adrenal B Complex.
 It’s designed to optimize nervous system function (remember stress is controlled through the nervous system, and the nervous system directly controls the adrenal glands.)

 Additionally, adrenal-specific botanicals further complement the stress reducing properties of the B-complex vitamins.
 The adaptogenic herbs Rhodiola rosea and Panax ginseng help promote physiological equilibrium and improve the body’s resistance to stress.